10 Tips for Visiting the Eiffel Tower (when to do, duration of the visit, etc.)

 Those who simply turn up without pre-booked tickets are likely to lose a lot of time at the entrance.
 In summer, waits of one to two hours are very common (weekends and public holidays can be worse).
 It's a shame, especially because if you book in advance it is very easy and quick to book online and buy your ticket to the Eiffel Tower from the official Hellotickets website.

-In addition, you have different types of tickets: single, with lift access, with access to the top for those who want to see it from all points of view, without queues and with cruise on the Seine for those looking for a combined experience, night tickets for those who want to see the Eiffel Tower under the light of the tickets or you can even choose to take a guided tour.
+In addition, you have several types of tickets: single, with lift access, with access to the top for those who want to see it from all points of view, without queues and with cruise on the Seine for those looking for a combined experience, night tickets for those who want to see the Eiffel Tower under the light of the tickets or you can even choose to take a guided tour.
 Here's the list, which one do you choose?

 2. If tickets sell out, don't despair!